 B. Contractor shall notify Owner of any plant or turfgrass nutrient deficiency symptoms and what measures are recommended for correction.

-E. During the establishment phase for shrubs, trees, and ground covers, Contractor shall fertilize landscape plants with a slow-release fertilizer as per UF/IFAS recommendations.
+F. During the establishment phase for shrubs, trees, and groundcovers, Contractor shall fertilize landscape plants with a slow-release fertilizer as per UF/IFAS recommendations.

 (a) Contractor shall use deflector shields on all application equipment to minimize inadvertent applications of fertilizer to non-plant areas.
-Contractor shall blow, sweep, or wash back into the landscape, any fertilizer deposited on paved or impervious surfaces.
+Contractor shall clean up any fertilizer deposited on paved or impervious surfaces.